 - “Parents” includes biological, step, or adoptive parents but does not include other relatives or caregivers because of restrictions in the data.
-Return
+Return to 1

 - See Appendix 1 for a discussion of the impacts on students and comparable results using a sample restricted to older boomerang kids age 24 through 29.
-Return
+Return to 2

 - Of boomerang kids who are employed, 7.1 percent are working remotely because of COVID-19.
 For employed young adults not living with their parents, 12.5 percent are working remotely because of COVID-19.
 In May 2020, 22.4 percent of employed boomerang kids were working remotely, compared to 37.7 percent of young adults not living with their parents.
-Return
+Return to 4

 - See Birinci and Amburgey (2020) for an account of how employment and hours were affected by the pandemic across different occupations.
-Return
+Return to 5

 - A total of 45 percent of young adults living with a parent who were nonemployed at the start of the survey became employed during the survey, a higher rate than the smaller boomerang kids group.
 Since job-finding behavior for boomerang kids is lower than for the large sample of young adults living with their parents, we consider this larger group as an upper bound on job finding for boomerang kids.
-Return
+Return to 6

 - Our calculations are based on the methodology by Beland, Brodeur, and Wright (2021).
 See Appendix 2 for details on how we construct the occupational risk index.
-Return
+Return to 7

 - See Appendix 3 for a detailed description of how we define and obtain nonemployment spells and reemployment flows.
-Return
+Return to 8

 - “High risk” is defined as occupations with a risk index of more than one standard deviation above the mean risk level.
 The cutoff value is 0.7.
-Return
+Return to 9

 - Differences in length of nonemployment and average occupational risk existed before the pandemic, but gaps widened during the pandemic period.
 See Appendix 4 for a replication of Table 2 with a sample prior to the pandemic period.
-Return
+Return to 10

 - Occupation switching is measured by changes in a person’s occupation code.
 There are significant longitudinal mismatches in occupation codes even when a worker has not changed jobs, suggesting that the number of job switchers can potentially be lower than what is shown in our calculations (vom Lehn, Ellsworth, Kroff, 2020).
+Return to 11

 - For this comparison, we exclude healthcare occupations.
 Healthcare occupations have had fewer nonemployment spells, shorter lengths of nonemployment, and fewer people switching out of the industry compared to other high-risk industries, likely because of the demand and necessity for healthcare workers during the pandemic.
 This makes differences by living arrangement negligible for these occupations.
-Return
+Return to 12

 - Aaronson, Stephanie, and Francisca Alba.
 2020.
 “Unemployment among Young Workers during COVID-19.”
 Brookings (blog).
 September 10, 2020. https://www.brookings.edu/research/unemployment-among-youngworkers-during-covid-19/.